kalbasit/ncps/README.md

 - **Secure caching:** ncps signs cached paths with its own key, ensuring integrity and authenticity.
 - **Cache size management:** Configure a maximum cache size and a cron schedule to automatically remove least recently used (LRU) store paths, preventing the cache from growing indefinitely.
 - **Zstandard compression support:** ncps supports storing NAR files compressed with Zstandard (zstd) as provided by upstream caches like [Harmonia](https://github.com/nix-community/harmonia).
 It adjusts the `narinfo` metadata accordingly to reflect the correct filesize and compression method.
+- **OpenTelemetry logging:** Forward logs to an OpenTelemetry collector for centralized logging and monitoring.

 ## Installation